medaka25/medaka-25/README.md

 - **Broader Clinical Coverage:**  Captures practical features often missing in other biomedical KGs and databases, including storage information, physical appearance (shape, color), and inactive ingredients.

+- **Excipient-Aware Retrieval Use Case:** Shows how MEDAKA supports formulation-level safety screening by identifying drugs containing selected inactive ingredients and retrieving same-active-ingredient alternatives where that excipient is not recorded.

 - **Generalizable & Open Source:**  The pipeline is reusable and adaptable across domains and document types, and the full codebase is open source.

 ---